DS-100/DS-100.github.io/syllabus.md

 {% include syllabus_entry dates=dates %}
 #### Data Wrangling and Regular Expressions
-In this lecture we explore the challenges data cleaning and preparation (e.g., parsing and processing unstructured text data, semi-structured formats like JSON, and XML)
+In this lecture we explore the challenges data cleaning and preparation (e.g., parsing and processing unstructured text data, semi-structured formats like JSON, and XML) and dive into regular expressions.
 {% include syllabus_entry end=true %}